As vaccine demand falls, states are left with huge stockpile

 The Department of Health and Human Services also said that redistributing states’ excess doses to other nations is not feasible because of the difficulty in transporting the shots, which must remain cold, in addition to not being cost effective because of the relatively small number concentrated at sites.

-Of the 688 million doses sent to states, 550 million to 600 million have been administered, HHS said Monday.
+Of the more than 687 million doses sent to states, 550 million to 600 million have been administered, HHS said Monday.
 The vaccines authorized in the U.S., made by Pfizer, Moderna and Johnson & Johnson, can last for up to about six months from the time of manufacture.

 With demand so low, states will undoubtedly be confronted with more waste in the months ahead, although they will benefit from any booster expansions.